Dunttus/Python3-website-monitor/README.md

 # Python3-website-monitor
 Simple crash monitoring tool for websites.
-Program used with Linux Cron job scheduling main.py.
+When website goes down you will receive email from added email address.
+Program recomemded to use with Linux Cron job by scheduling main.py.
 ### Usage
+Add your own parameters inside the config.py file.
-Open crontab  with command **crontab -e** and insert ** * * * * * python3 main.py ** at end of the crometab file.
+Open crontab  with command **crontab -e** and insert *** * * * * python3 main.py** at end of the crometab file.
 This will run python script every minute.